-- Provide a unique community and space for the filmmaker to make creative connections
+* Provide a unique community and intimate space for the filmmaker to make creative connections and showcase their work

-- Appreciate film on an equal level with a unique and intimate exhibition space
+* Appreciate film with a unique and intimate exhibition space

-- Connect with The Palace Artist Residency community, sharing our skills and knowledge
+* Connect with The Palace Artist Residency community, sharing our skills, knowledge and resources for future collaborations

-• The Palace International Film Festival is seeking feature length and short films (under 30 minutes) from all genres with particular attention to first time and second time filmmakers.
+• The Palace International Film Festival is seeking feature length (over 30 minutes) and short films (under 30 minutes)

 • We don't accept 35mm